 Esc until you are at the screen you wish to see again.

-Just like with your terminal shell, you can create aliases in K9s to speed up common commands you run.
-I am including this in the advanced usage as the above instructions all use non-custom commands.
+- Aliases: Just like with your terminal shell, you can create aliases in K9s to speed up common commands you run.

 To create aliases for K9s, you need to create a file in the

-When you are in the correct directory, you need to create a file called
+When you are in the correct directory, create a file called

-alias.yml and edit it with your favourite text editor.
+alias.ymland edit it with your favorite text editor.
 The format of alias definitions is in the form of

-alias:group/version/resource.
-So, if you wanted to make an alias
+alias: group/version/resource.
+For example, if you want to make an alias

 alias: dep: apps/v1/deployments

-Now, when you start K9s, you will be able to type in
+Now, when you start K9s, you can type in

-As ever, refer to the official documentation for more detail on the structure and usage of the alias file.
+As always, refer to the official documentation for more detail on the structure and usage of the alias file.

 For getting information at-a-glance, quickly and at your fingertips in your terminal, K9s is an invaluable tool.
 The fact that you can view custom resource definitions alongside any other Kubernetes cluster objects means that K9s adapts to your cluster and its configuration.